wth-mvp-s/LT/aws/AWS Certified Cloud Practitioner (CLF-C01)/what is that test.md

 Amazon Inspector  :: network security of EC2
 AWS CloudTrail ::  information about each API call

 Amazon GuardDuty ::  threat detection by  analyzes Logs

 AWS WAF

 Network ACLs

+Inherited Controls – Controls which a customer fully inherits from AWS.

+Physical and Environmental controls

+Auto Scaling :: scale the number of instances in your application

+Global Accelerator :: route traffic to the optimal location for the best performance.